tokio-rs/website/content/docs/getting-started/futures.md

 +++

 Futures, hinted at earlier in the guide, are the building block used to manage asynchronous logic.
-They are the foundation of a Tokio based application.
+They are the underlying asynchronous abstraction used by Tokio.

+The future implementation is provided by the [`futures`] crate.
+However, for convenience, Tokio re-exports a number of the types.

 ## [What Are Futures?](#what-are-futures) {#what-are-futures}